ravinderk/wordpress-site-management-scripts-for-laravel-herd/README.md

-# WordPress Site Management Scripts for Herd
+# WordPress Site Management Scripts for Laravel Herd

 A collection of bash scripts to easily create and delete WordPress sites using [Laravel Herd](https://herd.laravel.com/) and [WP-CLI](https://wp-cli.org/) for local development.